 BroadForward provides 5G network functions as well as interworking with legacy 3G, 4G, Fixed/Wi-Fi functions.
-Our products enable 5G services while optimally leveraging investments of existing networks and systems.
-Our 5G signaling solutions include the Service Communication Proxy (SCP), Binding Support Function (BSF), Security Edge Protection Proxy (SEPP) and 4G-5G interworking..
+Our products enable 5G services for MNOs, MVNOs and Private LTE/5G networks while optimally leveraging investments of existing networks and systems.
+Our 5G signaling solutions include the Service Communication Proxy (SCP), Binding Support Function (BSF), Security Edge Protection Proxy (SEPP), 5G EIR and 4G-5G interworking.

-Enabling the transition from 3G and 4G to the 5G NG core
+Enabling the transition from 2G, 3G and 4G to the 5G NG core

 According to the NGMN, service providers want to achieve network convergence – and prevent duplication of network functions.
 Many operators have invested heavily in their 4G EPC, going through great lengths to incorporate Diameter based products next to their SS7 assets.
-5G will not only introduce new core network elements, it will also introduce a new signaling protocol: HTTP/2.
-With 5G standardization making progress, the time has come to consider the available options for the road ahead to 5G.
+5G does not only requires new core network elements, it also introduces a new signaling protocol: HTTP/2.
+With 5G being the fastest growing access technology, the time has is right to consider the most cost-effective options for the transition from existing technologies to 5G.

 5G network functions

-The BroadForward product portfolio includes fully converged 5G software based network functions that support service providers with their network transition from legacy to the 5G Next Generation Core.
+The BroadForward product portfolio includes fully converged 5G software based network functions that support service providers with their network transition from legacy (2G, 3G, 4G) to the 5G Next Generation Core.

 BroadForward’s 5G signaling solutions include: